 The first four modules consist of six aisles with 37 ladders (vertical shelving sections) on each side of the aisle.
 Module 5 consists of 10 aisles with 42 ladders on each side.
+Module 8 consistes of 12 aisles with 42 ladders on each side.
+Module 9 currently is shelves with 6.5 aisles, with open space for racking out to 12 aisles.
 Each ladder incorporates 30-foot high adjustable shelving, the individual shelves measure 56 inches by 36 inches.
 Items are reached with a mechanical fork lift or "order picker" typical of warehouse operations.
-Guide rails around shelving provide for automatic steering of the order picker.
-The shelving vendor is Morgan Marshall of Chicago Heights, Illinois.
+Guide rails around shelving provide for automatic steering of the order picker in Modules 1-5; Modules 8 and 9 use wire guided order pickers.
+The shelving vendor for modules 1-4 was Morgan Marshall of Chicago Heights, Illinois.
+Modules 5, 8 and 9 shelving was supplied by SpaceSaver of Fort Atkinson, Wisconsin.
 The Raymond order pickers were purchased from Arbor Material Handling, Inc. in Willow Grove, Pennsylvania.